Phillip Capper on Flickr© Phillip Capper on Flickr

 1. Walk the Eastern Walkway

-Location: Start at Tarakena Bay at one of the entry points at either Bury Grove, Sidlaw Street, Signallers Grove and Inglis Street (Pass of Branda).
+Location: Start at Tarakena Bay, Miramar Peninsula, Wellington, North Island.
+Entry points at Bury Grove, Sidlaw Street, Signallers Grove and Inglis Street (Pass of Branda).

 Aidan on Flickr© Aidan on Flickr